FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality: Evaluation

 \paragraph{Setup} Each participant wore an eye-tracked HTC Vive Pro Eye headset and remained seated to examine the stimuli during the experiment.
-Ten users participated in and completed the study (3 females, $M=23.7$, $SD=1.49$).
-No participants were aware of the research, the experimental hypothesis, nor the number of methods.
+Twelve users participated in and completed the study ($6$ females, $M=23.25$\nothing{, $SD=2.14$}).
+No participants were aware of the research, the experimental hypothesis, nor the number of conditions.
 All participants had a normal or corrected-to-normal vision.